This post may contain affiliate links.

-Everyone has cold sides too right?
-My family love to have things like olives and pickles with our dinner and celery with cream cheese.
+Everyone has cold sides too at Thanksgiving right?
+My family loves to have things like olives and pickles with our dinner and celery with cream cheese.
 The olive and pickle tray is definitely something I have had my daughter help me with before – she can easily put them into the section of the platter.

 Announce Dinner is Ready!

 Is there anything cuter than a little kid running in and telling everyone – Thanksgiving dinner is ready!!
 The kids love announcing to everyone else that it’s time to eat.
 My daughter also likes to tell people where to sit – but that could be too far for some people!

 How do you let your kids help with Thanksgiving Dinner?